 Spring Semester Final Deadline: September 15

-Please click Create App above to apply.
-Note that you will be charged a non-refundable $25 application fee by clicking Create App.
+Please click the Apply Now button above to apply.
+Note that you will be charged a non-refundable $25 application fee after submitting the application.

 - All applications include, at the minimum: